espruino/EspruinoDocs/devices/mosfets.md

 MOSFETs vs Relays
 ----------------

-* MOSFETs consume essentially no power, while relays use a significant amount of power when turned on, to maintain the magnetic field in the coil.
+* MOSFETs consume essentially no power, while relays use a significant amount of power when turned on.
 * MOSFETs can be driven with PWM.
 Relays can't.
 * MOSFETs require a shared ground (or supply for p-channel), while relays completely isolate the circuit being driven.
+* MOSFETs can only switch DC loads, while relays, being isolated, can switch AC as well.

 MOSFETs vs Bipolar Junction Transistors
 ------------------